 What to do if you have a concern

-Please complete this online contact form to report a concern during the conference or ask someone wearing a purple "Organizer" ribbon on their name tag.
+A link to an online contact form to report a concern during the conference will be added to this page closer to the date of the conference.
+In addition, during the conference you may ask someone wearing a purple "Organizer" ribbon on their name tag.
 The Registration Desk can connect you with a Conference Organizer if you're unable to find one.

 Thank you and Authorship